The importance of setting a Policy for your Security Policies

 Information Security Policy (ISP)

-These are high level policies that cover a lot of protocols connected with security procedures in an organisation.
-This policy is issued in order to ensure that the employees of an organisation comply with standards and procedures of technology assets of a company.
+These are high-level policies that cover a lot of protocols connected with security procedures in an organisation.
+This policy is issued in order to ensure that the employees of an organisation comply with the standards and procedures of technology assets of a company.
 Users of this policy are to sign an acknowledgement that they will comply with certain rules and guidelines in order to prevent information breaches.